liberat-io/liberat-io.github.io/index.md

 *Liberum Oratio* brings the core functionality of sites like Patreon and SubscribeStar to the Blockchain.
 Our goal is to enable independent content creators to be crowdfunded by their fans via regular payments.
 It is open to anyone, without restrictions, and is built to be maximally censorship resistant.

-The system consists of two parts: The core part is a [smart contract](https://en.wikipedia.org/wiki/Smart_contract) running on the [Ethereum Blockchain](https://en.wikipedia.org/wiki/Ethereum).
+The system consists of two parts: The core part is a [smart contract](https://www.youtube.com/results?search_query=what+is+a+smart+contract).
+A smart contract is just a computer program, but instead of running on a server, it runs on the [Ethereum Blockchain](https://www.youtube.com/results?search_query=what+is+ethereum).
 It implements the core functionality of the system: All relevant data is saved on the Blockchain and all the money flow is handled by the Blockchain.
 We stand by the principle *your money is your money*.
 On our system, you and only you can decide to deposit, pledge, revoke or withdraw at any time.
 Since you interact with the Blockchain directly, we never touch *any* of your money.

 The second part is a website.
 [Blockchain technology](https://en.wikipedia.org/wiki/Blockchain) is as of yet very limited in terms of user experience.
 In fact, the technical know-how required to interact with a smart contract is huge.
 That's why we have built a website that makes this as easy as possible.
 It can show you what's happening on the Blockchain and let you use all the features of our smart contract with a few button clicks.
 Think of it like a front-end that takes data from somewhere else and displays it in a pretty way.
 Two points are important: First, if you go through our website, we still don't have any control over your money (or your private keys).
 Any action you do still goes directly from you to the Blockchain.
 Second, because the Blockchain is completely open, *anyone* can build their own front-end website to the same smart contract.
 Thus, at no point do we hold any authoritative power over the system.